 This page contains affiliate links which allow me to earn small commissions from qualifying purchases of fun and favorite products at no cost to you.

 It is truly a simple comfort that never gets old.
-Just about everyone has their own version and this has sort of become the one we enjoy regularly at home.
+Just about everyone has their own version of easy chicken noodle soup and this has sort of become the one we enjoy regularly at home.
 I think of my mom every single time I make it, although, it is quite different from her Spanish-style version (loaded with minced cilantro and big handfuls of skinny fideo-style noodles).

 This version is simple and delicious with big meaty bites of tender juicy chicken thighs, sliced veggies, and egg noodles mixed in.
 I always like to serve a bowl and finish it off with lots of fresh minced parsley, and a squeeze of fresh lemon on top.
 It adds a bit of zip and makes the soup so bright and tasty…